eda-akkaya/eda-akkaya/README.md

 # 💫 About Me:
 I am in the 4th year of Computer Engineering at Ege University.
-For now, I am interested in data science.
+I am interested in data science.

 ## 🌐 Socials: